 The $\sim$ sign in the above equation indicates that the projection to the LLL is carried out in a way to facilitate the evaluation of the wave function for large systems.
 Such details of the projection do not affect the topological properties of the state and lead to only minor quantitative differences~\cite{Balram15a, Balram16b, Anand22}.
 The wave function given in Eq.~\eqref{eq: parton_bar2bar2111} provides a slightly better microscopic representation of the $5{/}2$ Coulomb ground state than the aPf~\cite{Balram18, Balram21b}.

 We propose the following wave functions to capture the low-lying neutral collective modes at $5{/}2$.
-To get the magnetoroton mode, we create a particle-hole pair in the same factor of $\Phi_{-2}$ which leads to the wave function:
+To get the magnetoroton mode, we create a particle-hole pair in the same factor of $\Phi_{-2}$, which leads to the wave function:

-where an exciton is a particle-hole pair of electrons and a CF exciton (CFE) is a pair of CF particle (CFP) and CF hole (CFH).
+where an exciton is a particle-hole pair of electrons, and a CF exciton (CFE) is a pair of CF particle (CFP) and CF hole (CFH).
 Here, the CFP and CFH each carry a charge of magnitude $e{/}4$.
-In the spherical geometry~\cite{Haldane83}, this mode can be constructed for all \emph{even} $N{\geq}4$ and starts from total orbital angular momentum $L{=}2$ (the $L{=}1$ state present in the IQHE system is annihilated upon projection to the LLL~\cite{Dev92, Balram13}) and extends up to $L{=}(N{+}2){/}2$~\cite{Balram16d}.
-Note that the GMP construction~\cite{Girvin85, Girvin86}, i.e., $\Psi^{\rm GMP}_{1/2}(\vec{q}){=}\bar{\rho}_{\vec{q}}\Psi^{\bar{2}^{2}1^{3}}_{1/2}{\sim} \Psi^{\rm GMP}_{2/3}\Psi^{\rm Jain}_{2/3}{/}\Phi_{1}$, where $\bar{\rho}_{\vec{q}}$ is the LLL-projected density operator, also describes the magnetoroton mode in the long wavelength limit.
-For the $1{/}3$ Laughlin state, the GMP mode gives an excellent description (equivalent to other descriptions such as the CF-exciton~\cite{Kamilla96b, Kamilla96c, Scarola00} and Jack's~\cite{Yang12b}) of the roton mode in the long wavelength limit~\cite{Balram24, Dora24} and by particle-hole conjugation, we expect the GMP mode to be accurate in the long wavelength limit for the $2{/}3$ state too.
+In the spherical geometry~\cite{Haldane83}, this mode can be constructed for all \emph{even} $N{\geq}4$ and starts from total orbital angular momentum $L{=}2$ (the $L{=}1$ state present in the IQHE system is annihilated upon projection to the LLL~\cite{Dev92, Balram13, Nguyen25}) and extends up to $L{=}(N{+}2){/}2$~\cite{Balram16d}.
+Note that the GMP construction~\cite{Girvin85, Girvin86}, i.e., $\Psi^{\rm GMP}_{1/2}(\vec{q}){=}\bar{\rho}_{\vec{q}}\Psi^{\bar{2}^{2}1^{3}}_{1/2}{\sim} \Psi^{\rm GMP}_{2/3}\Psi^{\rm Jain}_{2/3}{/}\Phi_{1}$, where $\bar{\rho}_{\vec{q}}$ is the LLL-projected density operator, also describes the magnetoroton mode in the long-wavelength limit.
+For the $1{/}3$ Laughlin state, the GMP mode gives an excellent description (equivalent to other descriptions such as the CF-exciton~\cite{Kamilla96b, Kamilla96c, Scarola00} and Jack's~\cite{Yang12b}) of the magnetoroton mode in the long-wavelength limit~\cite{Balram24, Dora24} and by particle-hole conjugation, we expect the GMP mode to be accurate in the long-wavelength limit for the $2{/}3$ state too.

-To get the neutral fermion mode, we create a particle in one factor of $\Phi_{-2}$ and a hole in the other factor of $\Phi_{-2}$ which leads to the wave function:
+To get the neutral fermion mode, we create a particle in one factor of $\Phi_{-2}$ and a hole in the other factor of $\Phi_{-2}$, which leads to the wave function: